-As NTTA grows, it is important to upgrade infrastructure to maintain satisfactory services to internal and external customers.
-This includes upgrading equipment, hardware and software.
-Some of the major upgrades included in the FY2019 - FY2023 Capital Plan are as follows: network, disaster recovery, enterprise storage, toll collection system replacement, intelligent transportation systems and items related to information security and compliance.
-The FY2019 - FY2023 Capital Plan includes \$235.9 million for this category.
+As NTTA grows, it is important to upgrade infrastructure to maintain satisfactory services to customers, both internal and external.
+This includes upgrading equipment, hardware, and software.
+Some of the major upgrades included: network upgrades, disaster recovery, enterprise storage upgrades, toll collection system enhancements, intelligent transportation systems, and items related to information security and compliance.
+The estimated FY2019 costs are \$76.2 million.

-RECONSTRUCTION/REPAIR OF RETAINING WALLS
+REPAIR OF RETAINING WALLS

-Several retaining wall projects are being developed to address identified issues.
-The FY2019 - FY2023 Capital Plan includes \$88.2 million for this project.
+Several retaining wall projects to address identified issues.
+The estimated FY2019 costs are \$29.3 million for this project.
 Through a legal settlement NTTA was reimbursed \$11.9 million in FY2016 an additional reimbursement of \$27.0 million is scheduled for FY2020.